Salingo/salingo.github.io/index.md

 * * *

 ## Activities
+○ 2021/06/21<br>
+  Won the honor of Outstanding Student of Guangdong Province.

 ○ 2019/11/28<br>
   Attend SIGGRAPH Asia 2019 in Brisbane and present the paper "_RPM-Net: Recurrent Prediction of Motion and Parts from Point Cloud_".